SuperGabe5/Indigo/README.md

 There are a few flavors to choose from:

 1. KDE, the flagship one (called by the former CeriumOS name "cerium")
-2. MATE, The Classic One
+2. MATE, The Classic One ("verde")

    (more flavors coming soon)